tumaer/SciML/_sources/lecture/cnn.md

 ## Limitations of MLP

 In the lecture [](mlp.md), we saw how the Multilayer Perceptron (a.k.a.
-Feedforward Neural Network, or Fully Connected Neural Network) generalizes linear models by stacking many affine transformations and placing nonlinear activation functions in between.
+Feed-Forward Neural Network or Fully Connected Neural Network) generalizes linear models by stacking many affine transformations and placing nonlinear activation functions in between.
 Also, by the Universal Approximation Theorem, we saw that such a construction is enough to learn any function.
 But is an MLP always practical?

 In this subsection, we will concentrate on working with images.
 Imagine that we have an image with 1000x1000 pixels and 3 RGB channels.
-If we take an MLP with one hidden layer of size 1000, this means that the weight matrix from input to layer 1 would have 3 billion parameters to map all 3M inputs to each of the 1k neurons in layer 1.
-This number is significantly large for most modern consumer hardware and thus such a network could not be easily trained or deployed.
+If we take an MLP with one hidden layer of size 1000, this means that the weight matrix applied to the input would have 3 billion parameters to map all 3M inputs to each of the 1k neurons in layer 1.
+This number is significantly large for most modern consumer hardware, and thus, such a network could not be easily trained or deployed.

-MLPs are in a sense the most brute-force deep learning technique.
-By directly connecting all input entries to all next-layer neurons, we don't introduce any model bias, but this is (at least currently) just too hard for image data.
+MLPs are, in a sense, the most brute-force deep learning technique.
+By directly connecting all input entries to all next-layer neurons, we don't introduce any model bias, but this is not necessarily the best approach for image data.

-The core idea of Convolutional Neural Networks is to introduce weight sharing, i.e. different regions of the image are treated with the same weights.
+The core idea of Convolutional Neural Networks (CNNs) is to introduce weight sharing, i.e., different regions of the image are treated with the same weights.

 ## Convolution